-At orientation, students are given a Pre-Departure Orientation Handbook that outlines Pitzer’s policies for the study abroad experience.
+At orientation, students are given an Orientation Handbook that outlines Pitzer’s policies for the study abroad experience.
 The handbook contains detailed information about health and safety issues, cultural awareness, insurance, airline reservations, what to bring, financial issues, etc. Parents and friends may also have questions about study abroad so public versions of the handbooks are posted on our website for reference.
-Pre-Departure Orientation Handbooks.
+Orientation Handbooks.

 International Student Identity Card (ISIC)

 Students studying abroad through Pitzer will receive an International Student Identity Card (ISIC), which, in addition to providing a form of identification and proof of student status, supplies a range of emergency medical, legal and financial services.
 The insurance coverage is in effect whether or not the card is in the students’ possession.

 In addition, each student is responsible for obtaining a policy that will provide comprehensive health coverage both in the US and abroad for the duration of their program.
 The ISIC is travel insurance NOT comprehensive medical insurance and will NOT be accepted in lieu of payment at medical facilities.
-This plan should be viewed as a supplement to your own medical health plan, not a replacement.
+ISIC coverage supplements your own medical health plan, but does not replacement it.
 ISIC does not provide comprehensive medical coverage for pre-existing or chronic medical conditions requiring ongoing care.
 ISIC Premium Brochure

 Programs have extensive safety plans and every consideration has been given to providing a safe and rewarding experience for your student.
 Safety procedures and emergency preparedness are outlined in the handbooks and are covered in the on-site orientation sessions.
 Please go over the guidelines in the handbook thoroughly with your student and encourage them to follow the instructions of the program director and staff regarding health and safety practices.
 Students do bear some of the responsibility for their own safety by choosing to follow the safety guidelines advised by the program and using good judgment while abroad.